Dr. Ding Guoping

 Surgical Operation

-Similar to traditional: Ergonomic, short learning curve, avoiding instrument interference.
+Similar to traditional: Ergonomically designed with a short learning curve, minimizing instrument interference.

-Ample space: Multi-angle traction, widely recognized as the "gold standard".
+Ample space: Multi-angle traction is widely regarded as the 'gold standard'.

 5